 DFB

-Understand why “unfollowers” and “following” are different numbers, how each is calculated, and how to track changes the safe way (no app, no login).
+Understand why "unfollowers" and "following" are different numbers, how each is calculated, and how to track changes safely — no app, no login.

-Tip: Create a Snapshot first from the home page.
-Next time you upload, we’ll show unfollowers since Snapshot.
+💡 Tip: Create a Snapshot first from the home page.
+Next time you upload, we'll show exact unfollowers since that date.

 Key definitions

-• Following: the accounts you follow right now.
-This is your current outgoing list.
+The accounts you follow right now.
+This is your current outgoing list — it changes whenever you follow or unfollow someone.

-• Unfollowers: people who used to follow you but don’t now.
-You find them by comparing two dates (Snapshots).
+People who used to follow you but don't now.
+You find them by comparing two exports (Snapshots) — "then" vs "now."

-So, “Following” is a current-state list.
-“Unfollowers” is a change over time.
+So "Following" is a current-state list.
+"Unfollowers" is a change over time — you can only see it by comparing two points in time.

 Why the numbers don't match

-• Edge cases: handle renames, deactivated accounts, and brief deactivations can shift counts slightly.
+• Renamed accounts and brief deactivations can shift counts slightly

 How we calculate it (safely)

-1. Export your official Instagram data (JSON) — no passwords here.
+• Export your official Instagram data (JSON) — no passwords

-2. Create a Snapshot on your first upload (that’s your “then”).
+• Create a Snapshot on your first upload (your "then")

-3. Upload again later (your “now”) and we compare to reveal unfollowers.
+• Upload again later and we reveal unfollowers instantly

-Your follow-back ratio helps spot low-value follows: if you follow 2,000 but only 500 follow back, your ratio is 25%.
+Your follow-back ratio helps spot low-value follows.
+If you follow 2,000 accounts but only 500 follow back, your ratio is 25%.
 Cleanups target the biggest gaps first.

-• High ratio (good): your follows mostly follow back — stronger reciprocity.
+• High ratio (strong): your follows mostly follow back — good reciprocity

-DFB highlights “doesn’t follow back” and lets you move accounts to Ignored, Watchlist, or Deactivated to keep the list tidy.
+DFB highlights "doesn't follow back" and lets you move accounts to Ignored, Watchlist, or Deactivated to keep your list tidy over time.

 Common misconceptions

-• “Unfollowers should equal my following.” — No. They measure different things.
+• "Unfollowers should equal my following count" — they measure different things

-• “I can track this live.” — Instagram doesn’t push real-time unfollows; the reliable method is comparing exports.
+• "I can track this live" — Instagram doesn't push real-time unfollows; comparing exports is the reliable method

-• “I need to log in here.” — You don’t.
-Use your official export; we never ask for your password.
+• "I need to log in here" — you don't; we never ask for your password

 Best practices